 The Directive is implemented in Scotland by the Plant Health (Scotland) Amendment Order 2010, which was laid before the Scottish Parliament on May 21, 2010.
 Under the Plant Health Fees (Scotland) Amendment Regulation 2010, fees are now in place for PCN testing.

-Under the new Directive 2007/33/EC seed potatoes must only be planted on land which has been found to be free from PCN infestation following an official soil test.
-Failure to pass this test results in the land concerned being ‘recorded' as infested with potato cyst nematodes.
+Under Directive 2007/33/EC, seed potatoes must only be planted on land which has been found to be free from PCN infestation following an official soil test.
+Failure to pass this test results in the land concerned being ‘recorded' as infested with potato cyst nematode.
 No seed potatoes may be grown in this land, either for inspection within the SPCS or for farm saved seed.
 Ware potatoes may be grown, but only if an Official Control Programme is in place.
 The land remains ‘recorded’ as infested until such time as a future official tests show that PCN are no longer present.

 Growers wishing to produce seed potatoes, either for classification or for farm-saved seed which will be planted other than at the place of production, are requested to make an application for a soil test by 31 August of the preceding year.
 The application form and guidance for making an application are set out on the PCN Soil Testing documents page.

 The new PCN Directive sets out a harmonised protocol for soil sampling for use by all EU Member States.
 Fields are sampled at a standard rate of 1500ml/ha or, if certain conditions are met which reduce the risk of PCN infestation, at a lower rate of 400ml/ha.
 These conditions relate to history of the land, either in relation to previous potato crops or PCN soil tests.
 Sampling is carried out by staff from the Scottish Government Agriculture and Rural Delivery Division Area Offices.